scottcase3374/primetoolkit/README.md

 ## Performance
 I made some improvements when performance was so poor as to prevent running default base creation for any meaningful number of primes.
-I'm more interested in improvements at the data structure selection level than anything else this moment so that will be the focus for now.
+I'm very interested in improvements at the data structure selection level so that will be the focus for now.

-The initial design of triples used CompletableFuture (1 per target prime) which did reduce runtimes - running for 500 primes still took ~1m 30s minutes though.
+The initial design of triples used CompletableFuture (1 per target prime) which did reduce run times - running for 500 primes still took ~1m 30s minutes though.
 The logging to console out is a large time consumers (especially when running in an IDE such as Eclipse) - I implemented a CLI arg to redirect stdout to a file which helps.

-A bit later, I switched the CompletableFuture for the use of a parallel stream which seems better able to self tune.
+I switched from CompletableFuture to a parallel stream which appeared to self tune better.
 A few other changes were made - running triples with args of:
 - init --max-count 750 --base=THREETRIPLE --log-generate --log=BASES --output-file=/home/scott/ptk-demo/triples-750.log
 tool 7m 17s and produced an output log file of 75,289,288 bytes.
 The last record processed was: Prime [5693] idx[750] #-bases[17144]

+The most recent changes reduced the run time for 750 triples to 6m 46s - with most of the changes related to reducing dynamic memory allocations and using more ints vs Integer/BigInteger and removing extraneous code which was no longer needed/used.

 For a command line of: